Fibre Optic Cable Project

 • The main cable trunk should link to Europe and southern Africa.

-The fibre optic cable should deliver high-speed broadband connectivity to the British Overseas Territory of St Helena Island, South Atlantic Ocean – one of the remotest Islands on Earth.
+The fibre optic cable should deliver high-speed broadband connectivity to the British Overseas Territory of St Helena Island, South Atlantic Ocean – one of the remotest islands on Earth.

 Speeds should range from a few hundred gigabits per second up to multiple terabits, as demand varies.